“They rejected me because I don’t have any experience but how am I supposed to get any experience if they won’t give me any?”

 Impression launched the Digital Marketing Agency with the University of Nottingham last year as an initiative that aims to help students understand the careers available in digital marketing, what opportunities are in Nottingham, and what it’s like working in the industry.
 Many business schools and career departments at universities offer similar initiatives, schemes and events that are worth getting involved in to show your attentiveness to gain experience.

-For any Nottingham Trent University students that want to get into digital marketing, a great initiative to take part in is Grads4Nottm – a project for students to apply for paid two-week work experience ‘challenges’ with many involving digital and social media marketing.
+For any Nottingham Trent University students that are wondering how to get into digital marketing with no experience, a great initiative to take part in is Grads4Nottm – a project for students to apply for paid two-week work experience ‘challenges’ with many involving digital and social media marketing.
 The catch is that students do not know what company they will be working for until the day.
 Likewise, the companies do not know which students will be working for them until their first day either.

 “The Grads4Nottm scheme represents a fantastic platform for students to showcase, learn and adapt skills which will be hugely beneficial to prospective employers.
 The fast-paced, two-week challenges require participants to be adaptable and offer a great opportunity for them to forward creative ideas and to bring fresh impetus to a business.